 I've Been Offered a Plea BargainPlea bargains are a minefield buy a copy of Busted, read it, and tread carefully.

 Plea Bargaining Strategies is a major chapter in Busted by The Feds because it is such a minefield full of traps for the unwary defendant.
-The Eighteenth Edition includes the chapter called The Importance of an Allegation of Prior-Felony Convictions.
+The TWENTY THIRD Edition includes the chapter called The Importance of an Allegation of Prior-Felony Convictions.
 This chapter is vital reading if you are negotiating a plea bargain and have prior convictions.

 It is vital that you and your lawyer understand the pitfalls, tricks and strategies that the prosecutor will be throwing at you if you are attempting to negotiate a plea bargain.
 And sadly, in the area of plea bargains there are unscrupulous lawyers who actually work against their client's interests in order to make some easy money.
 The way they do this is explained in the book.
 It is essential that you get yourself well informed in this area.